Cold Weather Conditions Continue To Grip Most Parts Of Country - UrduPoint

 Cold Weather Conditions Continue To Grip Most Parts Of Country

-Widespread rain with snowfall over the hills is expected in Balochistan, Khyber Pakhtunkhwa, Punjab, Islamabad, Kashmir and Gilgit Baltistan during the next twelve hours

-ISLAMABAD (UrduPoint / Pakistan Point News / Online - 06th January, 2020) Widespread rain with snowfall over the hills is expected in Balochistan, Khyber Pakhtunkhwa, Punjab, Islamabad, Kashmir and Gilgit Baltistan during the next twelve hours.Cold and dry weather is expected elsewhere in the country.
+ISLAMABAD (UrduPoint / Pakistan Point News / Online - 08th January, 2020) Rain with snowfall over mountains is expected at isolated places in upper Khyber Pakhtunkhwa, upper Punjab, Islamabad, Gilgit Baltistan and Kashmir during next twelve hours.Cold and dry weather is expected elsewhere in the country.